 The City’s community technology programs are developed with guidance from the City's

 (CTTAB).
 Most of these programs are operated through the Department of Information Technology and have been funded since 1997 with money derived from the City’s cable franchise fees.

 The City wants to guarantee that residents can reach online government and vital community services.
-The Department of Information Technology manages free Internet terminals in nine neighborhood service centers, nine family support centers, and a police station.
+The Department of Information Technology manages free Internet terminals in six neighborhood service centers, five community centers, one community based organiziaton, and a police station.
 In addition to these partnerships with the Department of Neighborhoods, the Human Services Department, and the Seattle Police Department, we have also worked with the Seattle Arts Commission and local arts organizations to establish artists’ resource Internet stations.
-The Seattle Public Library also provides free terminals at 22 libraries.
+The Seattle Public Library also provides free terminals at 27 libraries.

 Technology Matching Funds

 The Technology Matching Fund was established in 1997 and provides money to Seattle organizations and neighborhood groups to help fund a wide range of citizen-driven information technology literacy and access projects.
 Community organizations match the City’s contribution with volunteer labor, cash and donated goods and services.
-In its first four years, the program provided more than $900,000 for 45 grants.
-This was matched by almost $2 million in community contributions.
+Currently in its 16th year, we are pleased to be funding 24 projects with $320,000.
+Between 1998 and 2012, we have awarded a total of $2,790,832 to 223 projects!
 The Fund has enabled the City to reach deep into the community, partnering to establish and provide services to youth, senior citizens, homeless, immigrants, the disabled, minority and low-income communities.
-In November, 2003, the Fund was named in memory of Bill Wright, a Central District community leader who embodied the program's goal of creating digital opportunity for all and using technology tools to build strong neighborhoods.

 Information Technology Indicators for a Healthy Community